frank1010111/frank1010111.github.io/_posts/2025-02-15-Do-I-Really-Want-to-Be-a-Professor.md

 date: 2025-02-14
 ---

+# Do I really want to be a professor?

 ## A totally unncecessary history lesson

 Okay, well, why is this my first question?
 Well, because someone asked me